Elevate Your Wellbeing With Exquisite Care

 Tenis Elbow

-Tennis elbow, also known as lateral epicondylitis, is a common condition that affects people who perform repetitive motions with their forearm muscles, such as playing tennis, doing desk work, using a screwdriver, and other activities.
-The repetitive motion causes tension on the tendons that attach to the outer part of the elbow, leading to microtears and inflammation.
-This can cause pain, weakness, and difficulty in gripping objects.
+Tennis elbow, also known as lateral epicondylitis, is a common condition that affects individuals who engage in repetitive forearm movements, such as playing tennis, performing desk work, using a screwdriver, and other similar activities.
+The repeated motion places stress on the tendons attached to the outer part of the elbow, leading to microtears and inflammation.
+This can result in pain, weakness, and difficulty gripping objects.

 Golfers Elbow

-Golfer's elbow, also known as medial epicondylitis, is a condition that arises when the flexor muscles of the forearm become overworked, which can affect grip.
-People who engage in labour-intensive occupations that require forceful or repetitive hand and wrist movements, such as construction, carpentry, and plumbing, may experience this condition.
-Additionally, weightlifting and overhead-throwing can also be a leading factor.
+Golfer's elbow, also known as medial epicondylitis, occurs when the flexor muscles of the forearm become overworked, leading to issues with grip strength.
+This condition commonly affects individuals in labor-intensive professions that require repetitive or forceful hand and wrist movements, such as construction, carpentry, and plumbing.
+Additionally, activities like weightlifting and overhead throwing can contribute to its development.

-The symptoms of golfer's elbow include pain, stiffness, weakness, and tenderness in the inner side of the elbow, which may spread to the forearm and wrist.
+Symptoms of golfer's elbow include pain, stiffness, weakness, and tenderness on the inner side of the elbow, which may extend to the forearm and wrist.
+Assisted stretching can be an effective way to alleviate tension in the affected muscles, improve flexibility, and support recovery.